ray-project/ray/doc/source/advanced.rst

 Overloaded Functions
 --------------------
-Ray java api support call overloaded java functions remotely.
+Ray Java API supports calling overloaded java functions remotely.
+However, due to the limitation of Java compiler type inference, one must explicitly cast the method reference to the correct function type.
 For example, consider the following.

 Overloaded normal task call: